-Welcome to the new website for the Copper Canyon Fire and Medical Authority, the newly minted agency responsible for providing fire suppression, emergency medical service, rescue, hazardous materials response, and fire prevention services to both the Camp Verde and Montezuma Rimrock Fire Districts.
+Welcome to the Copper Canyon Fire and Medical District website; the newly minted agency responsible for providing fire suppression, emergency medical service, rescue, hazardous materials response, and fire prevention services to the communities of Camp Verde, McGuireville, Rimrock, and Lake Montezuma.

-We will be using this website (with links to the two District’s websites), as well as press releases and social media to keep everyone informed of our changes.
+We will be using this website, as well as press releases and social media to keep everyone informed of the proposed changes.
 We also look forward to addressing any concerns or comments about how we are doing in providing service to you.